 There are fewer than 97,000 giraffes left in the wild, according to the International Union for Conservation of Nature (IUCN), which lists the animals as "Vulnerable" on its Red List of Threatened Species.
 (Photo: Martin Lisner/Shutterstock)

 Earth's tallest animal is in deep trouble.
-Wild giraffe populations are plummeting due to poaching and habitat loss, scientists say, with new survey data showing the mammals' numbers have fallen more than 40 percent in just 15 years.
+Wild giraffe populations are plummeting due to poaching and habitat loss, with new survey data showing the mammals' numbers have fallen more than 40 percent over the last 30 years.
 And unlike the well-known plight of gorillas, elephants, rhinos and other disappearing African icons, the decline of these serene giants has gone largely unnoticed.